Realizable Standard Young Tableaux: Introduction

 Next, we move to staircase-shaped standard Young tableaux, or staircase tableaux for short, where there is an analogous notion of realizability coming from the theory of sorting networks.
-A sorting network is any way of sorting the identity permutation to its reverse permutation using adjacent transpositions, where at each step, we increase the number of inversions by applying a single adjacent transposition.
+A sorting network is any way of sorting the identity permutation to the order reversing permutation using adjacent transpositions, where at each step, we increase the number of inversions by applying a single adjacent transposition.
 Sorting networks are in bijection with staircase tableaux, monotone paths on the permutahedron, and maximal chains in the weak Bruhat order~\cite{RandSortNets}.
-Sorting networks also have a notion of realizability called being \emph{geometrically realizable} or \emph{stretchable}; see~\cite{PatternTheorem}.
+Sorting networks also have a notion of realizability called being \emph{geometrically realizable} or \emph{stretchable}; see~\cite{PatternTheorem} or Section \ref{sec:staircase}.
 A \emph{realizable staircase tableau} is one whose corresponding sorting network is geometrically realizable, and we denote the set of all realizable staircase tableaux by $\rSYT(n)$.
 In~\cite{PatternTheorem}, Angel, Gorin, and Holroyd showed that the probability that a random sorting network is geometrically realizable tends to $0$, which informs the story of limit shapes of random sorting networks (see~\cite{RandSortNets, ArchLimit} for details).

-The analogy between the notions of realizability for staircase tableaux and rectangular tableaux may be understood in terms of paths on polytopes.
-Given a polytope $P \subseteq \R^{n}$ with vertices $V(P)$ and $w \in \R^{n} \setminus \mathbf{0}$, a \emph{monotone path} is a path on the graph of a polytope (i.e., its set of vertices and edges) from a minimizer of $w^{T}x$ to a maximizer of $w^{T}x$ such that each step of the path increases $w^{T} x$.
+The analogy between the notions of realizability for staircase tableaux and rectangular tableaux may be understood in terms of paths on polytopes and the fiber polytope construction.
+Given a polytope $P \subseteq \R^{n}$ with vertices $V(P)$ and $w \in \R^{n} \setminus \mathbf{0}$, a \emph{monotone path} is a path on the graph of a polytope (i.e., its set of vertices and edges) from a vertex $x$ that minimizes of $w^{T}x$ to one that maximizes $w^{T}x$ such that each step of the path increases $w^{T} x$.
 A monotone path $\ell$ is called \emph{coherent} with respect to $w$ if there exists some $c \in \R^{n} \setminus \mathbf{0}$ such that the set of vertices $V(\ell)$ in $\ell$ is exactly

-See~\cite{CellStringsOnPolytopes} for more details.
-Let $S_{n}$ denote the symmetric group on $n$ letters.
-For rectangular tableaux, the second author and Sanyal showed the following.